ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 exit status 1
 ```

-This time, we've run out of space.
+This time we've run out of space.
 Let's try to slim down the information about types:

 ```
 $ cd $HOME/emgo